leslieDLcy/PyUncertainNumber/joss_paper/paper.md

 It is evident that many computational tasks in engineering and physics rely on complex numerical methods in which the model functions are black boxes.
 This makes uncertainty arithmetic difficult to manage because the model code is inaccessible.
-By providing methods supporting generic black box models, `pyuncertainnumber` enables rigorous uncertainty analysis for real-world scenarios of mixed uncertainties and partial knowledge.
+By providing methods supporting generic black-box models, `pyuncertainnumber` enables rigorous uncertainty analysis for real-world scenarios of mixed uncertainties and partial knowledge.
 This non-intrusive capability allows `pyuncertainnumber` to interface with multiple software environments, offering extensive compatibility with engineering applications and diverse computational workflows.
 <!-- We interface with many softwares.
 Significance: this provides compatability as interfacing with many engineering applications.